sandialabs/Fugu/code/README.md

 Input parameters:
 - graph: graph that is being built
 - dimensionality: dictionary containing relevant dimensionality information
-- complete_node: A list of neurons that transmits a 'done' signal (Generally one from each input)
+- control_nodes: A list of dictionaries of neurons that transmit control signals.
+A 'done' signal (Generally one from each input) is included in `control_nodes[i]['complete']`.
 - input_lists: A list of lists of input neurons.
 Each neuron is marked with a local index used for encodings.
 - input_codings: A list of types of input codings.
 See input_coding_types